Glitter (film): Cast response

 Da Brat also claimed the film was a "major commercial failure and critical flop".
-In 2019, Brat filed for bankruptcy after having to owe a rapper, Shayla Stevens, $8 million.
+In 2019, Brat filed for bankruptcy after owing rapper Shayla Stevens $8 million.
 After being "subjected to physical threats, stalking and harassment", Brat denied earning any money from her social media and from her acting role in Glitter.
 She stated that "the last song she was credited for working on with Mariah was in 2001 and they have not released music since she got out of prison" and that she was "paid the SAG-AFTRA 'Scale' rate which is the basic minimum daily rate for a day's work for each day in the medium".
-In 2015, Brat stated in a Billboard interview, that she was proud of how she and Carey "made history on some of those songs.
+In 2015, Brat stated in a Billboard interview that she was proud of how she and Carey "made history on some of those songs.
 She's sold millions of records, and I was very happy to be a part of [it]".

-Max Beesley also commented on the film's reception stating that it "was a disaster".
-He went on to say in an interview with The Guardian, that in the film, there was originally "some heavy-duty drama [...] and Mariah really showed her acting boots" but "they just cut all that out and [he] nearly cried when [he] saw it".
+Max Beesley also commented on the film's reception, stating that it "was a disaster".
+He went on to say in an interview with The Guardian that in the film, there was originally "some heavy-duty drama [...] and Mariah really showed her acting boots" but "they just cut all that out and [he] nearly cried when [he] saw it".
 He went on to defend the film by saying, "It was released on September 12, the day after the atrocities, so it was dead".
 Tia Texada, who played Roxanne, also spoke on the film with Chaunce Hayden of Steppin Out in 2003, stating that the film "was a disaster from the time [she] got there".
-She went on to speak ill of Carey saying that "working with [her] was really hard".
+She went on to speak ill of Carey, saying that "working with [her] was really hard".
 Conversely, Terrence Howard praised Carey and Beesley's performances, noting his "emotional experiences" with Beesley, calling him angelic and talented.
 He also added that the "experience and getting to know Mariah" was better than "the product".